 Environmental Conditions for Dual Diagnosis

-Family history of substance abuse and addiction can also be an environmental influence.
+A family history of substance abuse and addiction can also be an environmental influence.
 Children who grow up in houses where people freely use alcohol or other drugs may believe this behavior is acceptable.
 Mental illness has several influences including exposure to certain drugs or chemicals.
 Traumatic experiences (including combat) can cause stress on the brain, resulting in mental health conditions such as anxiety disorder.

 Growing up in difficult financial situations also makes it more likely for a person to suffer from co-occurring disorders.
 There may even be a close relationship between poverty, mental illness, and addiction in many cases.

-What Is the Difference Between a Dual Diagnosis and Co-Occurring Disorder?
+What is the Difference Between a Dual Diagnosis and Co-Occurring Disorder?

 A dual diagnosis means that you meet the diagnostic criteria for two or more conditions that occur at any given time.
-Co-occurring mental health and substance use disorders describe various diseases which may be present along with drug or alcohol abuse.
+Co-occurring mental health and substance use disorders describe various diseases that may be present along with drug or alcohol abuse.
 This term is most commonly used to refer to someone who has an underlying mental illness that contributes to their substance abuse.

-Which Co-occurring Disorder Develops First?
+Which Co-Occurring Disorder Develops First?

 Which condition came first depends largely on the person suffering from co-occurring mental health and substance use disorders.
 In some cases, a person may have started using drugs or alcohol to manage their mental illness.
 For instance, some people use these substances to help them manage their depression.
 They feel like they have to use drugs or alcohol to feel normal.
 Alternatively, some substances can cause mental illness.
 For example, long-term cocaine use can lead to anxiety disorders.

 Addiction can also lead to a mental health condition, especially if addiction remains undiagnosed or untreated.
 Long-term alcohol and drug abuse can cause mental health disorders.
 For example, extended alcohol abuse can cause anxiety and depression.
-In order to alleviate the symptoms related to depression and anxiety, someone will continue to misuse drugs and alcohol.
+To alleviate the symptoms related to depression and anxiety, someone will continue to misuse drugs and alcohol.
 This cycle of substance use only exacerbates symptoms making mental health and substance abuse treatment centers more necessary.

-dual-diagnosis treatment in illinoisHow Do You Deal with Dual Diagnosis?
+How Do You Deal With Dual Diagnosis?

-To avoid relapse of either condition, it’s essential to seek a treatment program for co-occurring substance use and mental health disorders, such as the one we offer at NIRC.
+To avoid relapse of either condition, it’s essential to seek a treatment program for co-occurring substance use disorder and mental health disorders, such as the one we offer at NIRC.

 Many people with co-occurring conditions believe that they can only get treatment for one issue or the other.
 However, if someone only seeks treatment for one condition, they increase the likelihood of relapse.
 If they only seek treatment for the mental health condition, their continued substance use may lead to other mental illnesses.
 Alternatively, the symptoms of their original disease may get worse.